Open Exhibition 2021 - 17th to 24th July

-Open for an entire fortnight the exhibition attracted many visitors from a wide area.
-Hundreds of visitors cast their votes for their favourite exhibit - the winner was Storm over NYC by Chris Hewitt.
-The joint runners up were The River Beane, Hartham Common by Fiona White and 42nd and Lexington by Michael Lawrence.
+Open for an entire fortnight the Exhibition attracted many visitors from a wide area.
+Hundreds of visitors cast their votes for their favourite exhibit.

-Thanks go to all the people who contributed in making this, the 66th Open Exhibition, such a success - it was another exciting and popular show.
+Thanks go to all the people who contributed in making this, the 67th Open Exhibition, such a success - it was another exciting and popular show.
+This comment is by our Member, John Jarratt and really sums up the pride with which the show is presented and the pleasure that this annual event gives to all its visitors.

 Annual Open Exhibition Reviews